Why Teens Need Privacy: Understanding the Importance

 Developmental Needs: Why Privacy is Crucial for Teens

-The ability to retreat to a private space, whether it’s their bedroom, a favorite spot in nature, or even just the quiet of their thoughts, allows teenagers to process emotions, make sense of their experiences, and develop a healthy sense of self.
+They can make sense of their experiences.
+This retreat helps develop a healthy sense of self.
 This process is crucial for their emotional well-being and their ability to form healthy relationships in the future.

 Respecting Boundaries: Why Teens Need Privacy to Build Trust